- Il Centro

-To take part to the Forum as a lecturer, an abstract (consisting of no more than 700 words and 4 pictures - max 200 dpi) of the paper must be sent via Google Forms.
+To take part to the Forum submit an abstract (consisting of no more than 700 words and 4 pictures - max 200 dpi) of your paper via Google Forms.

 Each candidate can submit one abstract indicating max.
 2 sessions to which he/she intends to propose the paper.

 All the submitted works must be original and unpublished.

 The filling out procedure of the form requires uploading a video presentation of the candidate and almost one reference letter.
 The reference giver can be a professor/researcher/professional who has encouraged, collaborated or promoted the project of the young candidate (for instance a teacher, a university tutor, a curator, a conservator, a collector, a museum professional, etc.).